 (Do not use Save public key because it does not save the key in the OpenSSH format.)

-You can call the key anything you want, but for consistency, use the same name as the private key and a file extension of
+You can name the key anything you want, but for consistency, use the same name as the private key and a file extension of

 - Write down the names and location of your public and private key files.
 You will need the public key when launching an instance.
 You will need the private key to access the instance via SSH.